pkiourti/visualizing_nn_adversarial_attacks/README.md

 Sending 1000 images from Flask (from the DB) to the React frontend can be tricky especially if you want to render them instead of downloading them.
 In order to achieve that I created a `MultipartEncoder` response in Flask where each part is an image that is converted first to bytes using io.BytesIO() and then to a `base64` string using `base64.encodebytes()`.
 I set the content-type of each part of the response to 'image/png'.
 This allows the React frontend to parse the response as `formData` and iterate over all the parts where the images are stored as `base64` strings which can be used to render them as `<img src="data:image/png;base64,{base64_string_of_the_image}">`.

 #### Uploading a model to the server
 The image below shows the tools used to upload a model sent as a single file to the server and save it to the database.
-In Python, `werkzeug` provides a data structure called `FileStorage` that can is used when sending any file to the Flask server and accessing it using request.files.
+In Python, `werkzeug` provides a data structure called `FileStorage` that is used when sending a file to the Flask server and accessing it using request.files.
 <img src="https://github.com/pkiourti/visualizing_nn_adversarial_attacks/blob/main/screenshots/architecture-upload-functionality.png">

 ### Database Schema